Build System vs CI System: What's the Difference and Why Does it Matter?

 Dave Farley, Jez Humble, Dr. Nicole Forsgren, and all the leading figures that have changed the way we think about CD tools and CD processes weren't even born.
 Software development practice was a craft under development, then compilers, transpilers, and all the raging tech of the day was being created.
 At least, the very first versions of what build tools would look like eventually.

 But then, new stuff came rolling down the timeline.
 Version control was likely the best new thing to land in anyone's dev environment.
 Continuous Integration was arguably the second category in software development that reached a certain maturity in the naughts, according to Google.
 Applications were becoming first-class citizens in any organization, open source was exploding, and build servers were becoming an utter annoyance.
-Hence, we got modern / mature CI to toughen the software development process with ongoing automation to a previous manual process.
+Hence, we got modern / mature CI systems to toughen the software development process with ongoing automation to a previous manual process.

 We want to explore two terms that, for many, are synonymous - and yet, the actual point of this debate is not so much whether they mean the same thing, but rather, how devs want to use them.

 The hard line dividing both concepts is that a build system refers to a tool (or set of tools) that usually runs locally on the developer's machine.
 Continuous Integration, although initially just a daemon running in the background polling the source code repos looking for change to trigger a process, now roughly equates to a set of best practices by which developers frequently merge code changes into a central repository where automated builds and tests run.
-We won't bore you too much with this, but if you want to read up on the benefits of Continuous Integration and what is CI, we do have an article for you.
+We won't bore you too much with this, but if you want to read up on the benefits of Continuous Integration and want to know, what is CI, we do have an article for you.

 The interesting bit is, as always, in the details.
 The nuance behind build systems is the isolation to which developers tend to gravitate to.
 I say this without passing any judgment: coding requires a high level of abstraction and enormous amounts of focus and concentration, which are better catered to when a machine is finely-tuned to the desires of the developer.
 Main branch, feature branches, configuration files, etc. are a lot to handle.
 Locally, all dependencies are well-controlled, the IDE is personalized to the specific workflows the developer most likes, etc. But that work, even at its productivity peak, will only end in fast builds but few integrations, which eventually cascades into a merge conflict horror in enterprise-level developer teams.
 That's not the coding philosophy any company wants since communication speed and integration frequency are too slow and prone to conflicts with longer periods of resolution.